The Federal Reserve and Monetary

 The Federal Reserve regulates banks by requiring them to

-hold a certain amount of their assets in a form that does
+hold a certain amount of their assets as either cash or

-1980, only banks that were members of the Federal Reserve
+passed in 1980, only banks that were members of the Federal

-system had to obey these regulations.
-National banks, banks
+Reserve system had to obey these regulations.
+National

-that had received their charter from the Comptroller of the
+banks, banks that had received their charter from the

-Currency, which is part of the U.S. Treasury Department, had
+Comptroller of the Currency, which is part of the U.S.

-to belong to the system.
-But state banks, which had gotten
+Treasury Department, had to belong to the system.
+But state

-assets that do not earn interest were costly for most banks,
+interest on bank deposits) were costly for most banks, most

-most new banks during the 1960s and 1970s were chartered as
+new banks during the 1960s and 1970s were chartered as state

-state banks, and the percentage of deposits held in member
+banks, and the percentage of deposits held in member banks

-banks declined during this period.
-This decline worried
+declined during this period.
+This decline worried government

-government policy makers and was a major reason for the
+policy makers and was a major reason for the change in

-change in regulations in DIDMCA.
-Now all financial
+regulations in DIDMCA.
+Now all financial institutions that

-institutions that issue deposits against which checks can be
+issue deposits against which checks can be written are

 We saw that banks created money as a by-product of their